Rural Roadwater Rescue (RRR): Pioneering sustainable road infrastructure

 INNOVA58: Paving the way for the roads of the future

 A key component of Rijkswaterstaat’s involvement in RRR is the INNOVA58 project, located near the A58 motorway.
 This is where groundbreaking materials and environmentally friendly experiments are being carried out.
 Indeed, they are setting the stage for the development of future roads.
-INNOVA58 serves as the Dutch use case for RRR, alongside other use cases in Belgium, Germany and France.
+INNOVA58 served as the Dutch use case for RRR, alongside other use cases in Belgium, Germany and France.

 Project period